Skip to main content

 crewship skill delete <slug-or-id> # interactive confirm

-crewship skill delete <slug-or-id> --force # skip confirm
+crewship skill delete <slug-or-id> --yes # skip confirm (--force also accepted)

 crewship skill rm <slug-or-id> # alias

-BUNDLED skills cannot be deleted — they re-seed on every server start.
+Cascades to agent_skills — every agent loses the skill.
+BUNDLED skills cannot be deleted (they re-seed on every server start).

 crewship skill assign